OS/360 and successors: Reader/Interpreter

+For a Reader procedure, the R/I creates a separate input job entry on the job queue for each job in the input stream.
+The R/I recognizes explicit DD *, implicit DD* and explicit DD DATA in-stream (SYSIN) data sets, and allocates a separate DASD dataset for each, using a special DSNAME that includes the job name and a timestamp.

+Initiator

+The Initiator performs two functions, depending on how the system calls it.

+For Master Scheduler Initiation, processing commands and processing TSO LOGONs, the system calls the Initiator to run the job just constructed by the R/I, in a newly acquired region.

+For batch jobs, the Initiator selects work from the input queue, acquires a region for each step and runs the steps in sequence, skipping steps when requested in the JCL.

 Interfaces

 API

 OS/360 has a control block known as the Communications Vector Table (CVT), which contains pointers to other control blocks and to various routines.
 Some of the OS/360 macro-instructions refer to fields in the CVT and other control blocks.

 OS/360 has macros to provide dsect mappings of some control blocks, although many macros have hard coded offsets rather than the names in the mapping macros.

 OS/360 services typically have parameters in register 1; some use registers 0 and 1 and some use registers 0, 1 and 15.

 OS/360 service macros often have three forms: